mohitdhimanskt/website-template/content/posts/post-markup-and-formatting.md

 ---
-title: Post Markup And Formatting
+title: Jeep Safari
 subtitle: All the Tags You Need to Make Clean and Expressive Posts
 category:
   - About Awake
-author: Daniel Kelly
+author: Jeep Safari
 date: 2019-07-04T03:02:00.000Z
-featureImage: /uploads/markup-hero.jpg
+featureImage: /uploads/jeepsafari-hero.jpg
 ---
 Awake uses the awesome npm package [markdown-it ](https://github.com/markdown-it/markdown-it)by [Vitaly Puzrin](https://github.com/puzrin) to provide a wealth of markup options for your posts